Virtual reality: Image latency and display refresh frequency

 Most small-size displays have a refresh rate of 60 Hz, which adds about 15ms of additional latency.
 The number is reduced to less than 7ms if the refresh rate is increased to 120 Hz or even 240 Hz and more.
 Participants generally feel that the experience is more immersive with higher refresh rates as a result.
 However, higher refresh rates require a more powerful graphics processing unit.

 Relationship between display and field of view

 In theory, VR represents a participant's field of view (yellow area).

-In assessing the achieved immersion by a VR device, we need to consider our field of view (FOV) in addition to image quality.
-Our eyes have a horizontal FOV from about 107 or 110 degrees to the temporal side to about 60 or 70 degrees toward the nose and a vertical FOV from about 95 degrees downward to 85 degrees upward, and eye movements are estimated as roughly 30 deg to either side horizontally and 20 vertically.
+In assessing the achieved immersion by a VR device, one needs to consider their field of view (FOV) in addition to image quality.
+Eyes have a horizontal FOV from about 107 or 110 degrees to the temporal side to about 60 or 70 degrees toward the nose and a vertical FOV from about 95 degrees downward to 85 degrees upward, and eye movements are estimated as roughly 30 deg to either side horizontally and 20 vertically.
 Binocular vision is limited to the 120 or 140 degrees where the right and the left visual fields overlap.
 With eye movements, we have an FOV of roughly 300 degrees x 175 degrees with two eyes, i.e., approximately one third of the full 360-deg sphere.